GHSVS-de/plg_system_bs3ghsvs/README.md

 Don't use it if you don't need it.

 ## npm/composer.
-Create new Joomla extension installation package.
+Create new Joomla extension installation package
 - Clone repository into your server environment (WSL or whatever).
 - Check/edit `/package.json` and add plugin `version` and further settings like `minimumPhp` and so on.
 Will be copied during build process into manifest XML.
 - Check also versions of dependencies, devDependencies.